IngloriousCoderz/inglorious-engine/examples/games/minimal/README.md

 ## How to Run This Example

-From the root of the `inglorious-engine` monorepo, run:
+From the root of the `inglorious-forge` monorepo, run:

 ```bash
 pnpm game